How Tuft & Needle Used Customer Reviews to Reach $170 Million in Revenue

 Review site | Who it works best for |

-Yelp | Local businesses. |
+Yelp | Local businesses |

-TripAdvisor | Restaurants, hotels, and other businesses in the travel industry. |
+Tripadvisor | Restaurants, hotels, and other businesses in the travel industry |

-Thumbtack | Service-based businesses. |
+Thumbtack | Service-based businesses |

-Google My Business | All kinds of businesses.
+Google Business Profile | All kinds of businesses.
 Adding your company here can also help boost your search ranking on Google. |

-Amazon | eCommerce businesses. |
+Amazon | E-commerce businesses |

-Better Business Bureau | All kinds of businesses. |
+Better Business Bureau | All kinds of businesses |

-Trick #2: Encourage your customers to write reviews—even if they didn’t have a good experience.
+Encourage your customers to write reviews—even if they didn’t have a good experience.

-The surprising part about Tuft & Needle’s review library is that many of their customers shell out five stars even if the mattress didn’t work out.
-In fact, JT says they urge people to return the mattress if it’s not a fit—and then, they immediately ask them for a review.
+Be proactive when asking for reviews.
+And don’t shy away from asking for feedback from the people who didn’t have the best time with you.
+The surprising part about Tuft & Needle’s review library was that many of their customers shelled out five stars even if the mattress didn’t work out.
+In fact, Marino shared that they urged people to return the mattress if they weren’t a fit—and then, they immediately asked them for a review.

+There’s a method to that madness in harnessing customer data and customer engagement.
+According to Marino, a customer can fall in love with you even if they don’t love what you’re selling.
 If you get a negative review, don’t freak out.
-Respond as best you can by apologizing and drilling into the details that led the customer to that feeling.
-Offer a solution that’s tied to what they encountered, whether that means retraining a moody staff member or replacing an end table.
+Be customer-facing and respond as best you can by apologizing and drilling into the details that led the customer to that feeling.
+Offer a solution that’s tied to what they encountered.
 Once that’s done, ask if they’d be willing to update the review based on their latest experience.

 How to get more customer reviews